 Deploying Software with Goverlan Reach

-Using the Goevrlan Reach software deployment tools, you can view and report on installed software packages on a remote machine.
+Using the Goverlan Reach software deployment tools, you can view and report on installed software packages on a remote machine.
 You can also remotely install, repair or un-install MSI and executable packages.

 All information and management tasks available from this feature can also be executed on a group of machines via a Process Automation.